Angela Piecyk, LAPC (she/her)

 -

-I am especially passionate about supporting neurodivergent individuals (including those with ADHD and autism), members of the LGBTQIA+ community, and folks navigating identity development, life transitions, or emotional overwhelm.
+I am especially passionate about supporting neurodivergent individuals, members of the LGBTQIA+ community, and people navigating identity development, life transitions, anxiety, grief, or emotional overwhelm.
+I bring what I’ve learned from my own ADHD and neurodivergent journey, along with professional training, to help clients find approaches that actually work for them.

 Education